 Does my medical condition qualify for a Medical Marijuana recommendation in North Dakota?

 Debilitating medical conditions, which qualify for medical marijuana are as follows:

-- Agitation of Alzheimer’s disease, dementia, or the treatment of these conditions
+- Agitation of Alzheimer’s disease or related dementia

-- Severe debilitating pain that has not responded to previously prescribed medication or surgical measures for over 3 months or which other treatment options produced serious side effects
+- Severe debilitating pain that has not responded to previously prescribed medication or surgical measures for more than three months or for which other treatment options produced serious side effects

 How do I become a designated Caregiver in North Dakota?

 - Must be 21 years of age or older

 - Must agree to assist with a patient’s medical use of marijuana